rangararazin/resume/README.md

 # Resume

-# This simple project is creating using React and styled with Tailwind CSS
+# This simple project is created using React and styled with Tailwind CSS